ouyen/qndxx-beijing/README.md

 3. Edit config.json.
 (Enter this [website](https://m.bjyouth.net/site/login) to retrieve the account and password)
 ```
 {
+    "youth": [
+        {
-    "username":"12345678901",:your phone number
+            "username": "",--your phone number
-    "password":"qndxxpassword",:your password
+            "password": "",--your password
+            "org_id": "",-- your organization id (default 172442)
-    "message_url":"":When the study is over, requests.get(message_url % message) to send message.If you don't konw what it is,leave it blank.
+            "message_url": "",--When the study is over, requests.get(message_url % message) to send message.If you don't konw what it is,leave it blank.
+            "send_message_org_id":""-- you can change this to change the org_id in message.(default 172442,blank means same as org_id)
+        }
+    ]
 }
 ```
 4.run  ``python3 main.py`` to learn QNDXX